The First Female Presidential Candidate of a Major Political Party in the United States

 As a member of the Senate Armed Services Committee, Senator Chase Smith was a hawk, advocating for the use of nuclear weapons against the Soviet Union and supporting the Vietnam War.
 She was also a strong supporter of education, civil rights, Medicare and the space program, the latter of which, contrary to popular belief, was not supported by the majority of American citizens.
 In fact, according to Smithsonian space historian Roger Launius, during the early days of the Apollo missions, the U.S. space program was one of the top government programs Americans listed that they thought should be dropped, with a full 60% of Americans feeling that the U.S. was spending too much money on space flight.

 Despite her earlier popularity, Senator Chase Smith lost her 1972 re-election bid.

-As for her bid to become the first serious female presidential candidate from a major party (Victoria Woodhull was the first overall almost a century before, but had no previous political experience and created her own party for the election, though nevertheless was an extremely remarkable woman in her own right), Senator Chase Smith struggled with the decision to enter the 1964 campaign for the Republican nomination for President, but ultimately decided to run, noting, “I have few illusions and no money, but I’m staying to the finish.”
+As for her bid to become the first female presidential candidate from a major party (Victoria Woodhull was the first overall almost a century before, but had no previous political experience and created her own party for the election, though nevertheless was an extremely remarkable woman in her own right), Senator Chase Smith struggled with the decision to enter the 1964 campaign for the Republican nomination for President, but ultimately decided to run, noting, “I have few illusions and no money, but I’m staying to the finish.”